Choo Wee Khiang: Corruption charges

 From 2005 to 2007, the Corrupt Practices Investigation Bureau (CPIB) received several anonymous complaints against Choo alleging that he had charged his personal airfares, expenses, phone bills to the Singapore Table Tennis Association and received gifts from Chinese coaches and players.
 The total amount involved about S$10,600.
 The offences were allegedly committed during Choo's tenure as the president of the STTA.

 The CPIB conducted investigations revealed that in 2005, Choo had received S$1,500 from Liu Zhongze, who was then a national team player, and Luo Jie, who was then an assistant coach of the STTA, in return for giving Liu more opportunities to represent the STTA in table tennis tournaments.
 Between 2003 and 2004, Choo is believed to have accepted US$600 on two separate occasions from Shi Mei Sheng, who was then a STTA coach for approval of usage of two different training facilities in China.

 On 8 December 2011, Choo was charged with three counts of corruption and one of criminal breach of trust.
 Koh Li Ping, former High Performance Manager of STTA, was also involved in the criminal breach of trust charge.

 The CPIB said that between 2002 and 2003, Luo Jie, whose work pass only permitted him to work for STTA, provided table tennis training to students of Fuhua Secondary School.
 But the school was unable to pay him for the training provided, which amounted to S$8,400.
 Luo Jie told Choo and Koh about this, both of them then allegedly arranged with the school principal to engage STTA in a new training arrangement.
 The proceeds for the new training arrangement received will be used to pay Luo Jie for the outstanding fees.
 After STTA received the payment from the school, Koh obtained approval from Choo to authorise a payment of S$8,400 to Luo Jie, even though the latter did not provide any training services under the new training arrangement.

-Choo's case has been adjourned to 22 December.
-If found guilty of corruption, he can be fined S$100,000 and jailed five years for each charge.
+Choo's case was subsequently adjourned to 22 December.
+If found guilty of corruption, he could have been fined S$100,000 and jailed five years for each charge.
 The punishment for criminal breach of trust is a jail term of up to 15 years and a fine.

-Choo was acquitted of his charge of criminal breach of trust after the prosecution dropped the three other counts of corruption and proceeded with the criminal breach of trust charge.
+Choo was later acquitted of his charge of criminal breach of trust after the prosecution dropped the three other counts of corruption and proceeded with the criminal breach of trust charge.

 Personal life

-Choo's nephew, Desmond Choo, has been a PAP Member of Parliament representing the Tampines Changkat ward of Tampines GRC since 2015.
+Choo's nephew, Desmond Choo, has been a PAP Member of Parliament representing the Tampines Changkat ward of Tampines GRC from 2015 to 2025 and later Tampines Changkat SMC.